Axway/streams-open-docs/content/en/docs/streams/security/security_architecture.md

 ## Streams architecture

 The following diagram shows the product architecture from a security perspective.

-The legend explains the security level on connections (SSL by default, always SSL, can be SSL, and so on) and on data storage (signed or encrypted).
+The legend explains the security level on connections (TLS by default, always TLS, can be TLS, and so on) and on data storage (signed or encrypted).

 ![Streams architecture and connection](/Images/security/sec_arch.png)